 |Catholic afternoon Prayers||Igbo Catholic Afternoon Prayers|

-These are prayers Christians are expected to say in the evening when we return from their places of work.
-It is sometimes called Vespers.
-This is a prayer of appreciation.
-We use this prayer to thank God for his goodness on our lives, especially for keeping us safe throughout the day.
-Some of the prayers we are expected to say in the evening could be found below in English and Igbo languages.
+These are prayers every Catholic faithful is expected to say in the evening hours of the day when you return from your place of work.
+Evening prayer is also called Vespers.
+Evening prayer is full of thanksgiving to God for his goodness and kindness on us, especially for keeping us safe in the course of the activities of that day.
+Here, we published these evening prayers in English and Igbo languages.